Adrian Royle: Athletic career

-Nearly four decades after his peak athletic years, he is still ranked number 16 on the British all-time list for 10,000m.
+He is still ranked number 16 on the British all-time list for 10,000m.
 The time was set in his first attempt at the distance on the track on a rainy day in Eugene, Oregon running behind a stirring duel between Salazar and Rono that exacted revenge for the previous defeat.
 The picture of the three competitors appeared on the cover of the May 1982 issue of Track and Field News.
-A mystery illness, probably Chronic Fatigue Syndrome, struck in October 1983 and lasted for 18 months.
 He returned to the UK in 1983 where he joined Charnwood AC and ran a sub 48 minute 10 mile in 1987 before retiring the next year.

-Royle now lives in Louth, Lincolnshire England and has been a prolific photographer and voluntary litter picker.
+Royle lives in Louth, Lincolnshire, England and has been a prolific photographer and voluntary litter picker.